Pre/Post-Surgical Manual Lymphatic Drainage

 What is/is NOT Manual Lymphatic Drainage (MLD)?

-Postsurgical Manual Lymphatic Drainage is a gentle yet powerful form of bodywork that is intended to stimulate and encourage the natural movement of the lymph, which carries waste products away from the tissues back towards the heart.
+Pre/Post-surgical Manual Lymphatic Drainage is a gentle yet powerful form of bodywork that is intended to stimulate and encourage the natural movement of the lymph, which carries waste products away from the tissues back towards the heart.
 It is a technique based on gentle, rhythmic and constant movements that mimic the rhythm of the body’s lymphatic system.
-During a postsurgical MLD session, the therapist gently massages the lymph nodes and then guides post surgical edema towards those correlating lymph nodes.
+During a post-surgical manual lymphatic drainage session, the therapist gently massages the lymph nodes and then guides post surgical edema towards those correlating lymph nodes.

-Why should you receive Manual Lymphatic Drainage after your cosmetic (or orthopedic) surgery?
+Why should you receive Manual Lymphatic Drainage before or after your cosmetic (or orthopedic) surgery?

 Below is a study done by the NIH (National Institutes of Health) showing the benefits of post liposuction MLD.